Nancy Wallace (environmentalist): Career

 In 1996, Wallace expanded those efforts by developing a "Riverkeeper" program to encourage community members to take responsibility for monitoring particular stretches of the river for garbage and water quality.
 The program proved enormously successful in garnering support not only from the community, but also from both private and public sources.
 Con Edison agreed to sponsor it, along with the New York City Parks Department.
 Later that year, Parks Commissioner Henry Stern announced the formation of a "Bronx Riverkeeper Alliance," consisting of the Parks Department, Con Edison, and Bronx River Restoration.
 Two years later, Stern declared 1999 "The Year of the Bronx River," a pronouncement that came with over $3 million in funding for projects to further the projects outlined in BXRR's 1980 Master Plan.
 At the same time, partnership efforts by the Bronx Riverkeeper Alliance drew more than 20 additional organizations together to work on the river as part of the Parks Department's newly formed Bronx River Working Group.

 Between 1999 and 2001, the Riverkeeper Alliance was awarded an additional $71 million in city, state and federal funding for river clean up and land acquisition along the river.
 And with that money came enough support to create the same kind of public-private consortium that ran Prospect Park in Brooklyn.
 In 2001, the Bronx Riverkeeper Alliance and the Bronx River Working Group were folded into a broader and more formal coalition called "The Bronx River Alliance," representing more than 60 organizations and groups.
 Wallace called the achievement "the fulfillment of a dream."

 Today, the Bronx River Alliance has more than 100 partners and an annual operating budget of approximately $3 million.
-And Bronx River Restoration's original 1980 vision of a swimmable, boatable, fishable, clean Bronx River with an 8-mile hike-bike pathway dotted with parks and greenspace along its entire route through the borough of the Bronx, is now a reality.
-In 2019, The New York Times listed that Bronx River Greenway as one of the top five hike/bike trails in New York City.
+The Bronx River Restoration's original 1980 vision of a swimmable, boatable, fishable, clean Bronx River with an 8-mile hike-bike pathway dotted with parks and greenspace along its entire route through the borough of the Bronx, is now a reality.
+In 2019, The New York Times listed the Bronx River Greenway as one of the top five hike/bike trails in New York City.